jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 ### Scenario 1: Perfect Estimates

 This seems improbable, but let's roll with it.
-The team completes exactly the 80 points of work scheduled.
+The team completes the exact 80 points of work scheduled.

 Now tell me, how does this team increase velocity?
 Given that story points are